eagerashwani/100DaysOfCode/README.md

    - If we render same component multiple times, each will get its own state and doesn't effect other buttons state.

+### Using Hooks
+- Functions starting with `use` are called Hooks. useState is a built-in Hook.
+- We can write our own Hooks by combining the existing ones.
+- You can only call Hooks `at top level` of your components.

+### Sharing data between components
+- In useState, we can see MyButton had its own independent `count` and when each button was clicked, only the `count` for the button clicked changed.
+- Sometimes we needd components to <i> share data and always update together.</i>